jackwasey/icd/README.md

 Install
 -------

-The latest version is available in [github icd9](https://github.com/jackwasey/icd), which will move to [github icd](https://github.com/jackwasey/icd) in the fututre, and can be installed with:
+The latest version is available in [github icd](https://github.com/jackwasey/icd), and can be installed with:

 ``` r
     install.packages("magrittr") # recommended, but not required